ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 You can restore a volume from a snapshot from the [list of block storage snapshots](#snapshots-vpc-restore-snaphot-list-ui), from the [snapshot details page](#snapshots-vpc-restore-vol-details-ui), or when you [provision a new instance](#snapshots-vpc-restore-vol-ui).
 You can also restore a volume from a snapshot to create a volume for [an existing instance](#snapshots-vpc-create-from-vol-ui).

 To restore a volume, it must be in a _stable_ state.
 When you restore, the service immediately creates the new volume.
 The volume appears first as _pending_ while it's being created.
 After the volume is hydrated, you can use the new boot volume to start a new instance or write data to the new attached data volume.
-For more performance considerations, see [Performance considerations when using snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-perf).
+For more information, see [Performance considerations](#snapshots-performance-considerations).

 You can't simultaneously restore a boot and data volume.
 {: note}